onflow/cadence/README.md

 - **What:** Cadence is the resource-oriented smart contract programming language used on the [Flow network](https://flow.com).
 - **Who it's for:** developers building on Flow who want compile-time safety, resource semantics, and capability-based access control.
 Also: teams coming from Solidity who have been burned by reentrancy, unlimited approvals, or MEV.
 - **Why use it:** Cadence prevents entire vulnerability classes at the compiler level.
 Assets are resources, not ledger entries.
-Reentrancy is impossible.
+Reentrancy attacks are significantly mitigated by Cadence's resource ownership model.
 Approvals are scoped.
 - **Status:** Cadence 1.0, current release [v1.10.2](https://github.com/onflow/cadence/releases).
 Live on Flow mainnet.
 - **License:** Apache 2.0.
-- **Get started:** [Cadence Playground (browser)](https://play.onflow.org/) or [cadence-lang.org](https://cadence-lang.org) for the language reference.
-Open-sourced since 2020.
+- **Get started:** [Cadence Playground (browser)](https://play.flow.com/) or [cadence-lang.org](https://cadence-lang.org) for the language reference.
+Open-sourced since 2019.

 ## Introduction